 Clue 8: The sender does not have a signature on the email

-If an email is addressed from an organisation, all the emails should have a signature (sender's/company's name, address, contact info, etc.).
 Lack of details about the sender or how to contact the company points into phishing direction.
 A legitimate company will always provide such information.

 Other things to look out for: